Samsung/ONE/compiler/record-minmax/README.md

 ## Usage

-This will run with the path to the input model (.circle), input data (.h5), and the output model (.circle).
+This will run with the path to the input model (.circle), a pack of input data (.h5), and the output model (.circle).

 ```
 $ ./record-minmax <path_to_input_model> <path_to_input_data> <path_to_output_model>